mseryn/mantis-dash-public/README.md

-# mantis-monitor
+# mantis-dash

-This file is part of the Mantis data collection suite.
+This file is part of the Mantis data collection and visualization suite.
 Mantis, including the data collection suite (mantis-monitor) and the dashboard (mantis-dash) are copyright (C) 2016-2023 by Melanie Cornelius.

 Mantis is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.